gdiminin/HaSAPPy/docs/Tutorials/XCI_ScreenAnalysis.md

 ## Prepare the LoadModule.txt file
 This script will specify the reference and sequence files, as well as the processing steps and analysis that HaSAPPy will perform.
-User can utilize a pre-filled LoadMoule (find it in ```/Users/User/HaSAPPy/docs/test/LoadModule_XCI-tutorial.txt```) or try to use and fill up an empty template.
+User can utilize a pre-filled LoadMoule (find it in ```<DATA PATH>:/HaSAPPy/docs/test/LoadModule_XCI-tutorial.txt```) or try to use and fill up an empty template.
 The empty template and an example script are supplied with a source (see the tutorial [Controlling the Workflow of HaSAPPy with a command script](https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md)).

 ### Create in experiments a folder where to store analysis data
 ```
-cd /Users/User/HaSAPPy/experiments/
+cd <DATA PATH>:/data/Monfort_2015/
-mkdir XCI_tutorial
+mkdir experiments
 ```

 ### Use the pre-filled LoadModule